 For many years Pastor Banampona had wanted to pursue Bible school training, but just as he was preparing to enroll for correspondence courses through Global University, the war broke out.
 So, when he heard that we were starting a Bible school extension in Kindu in February, he did not hesitate to make the 143 mile trip from his village, even though it took him three days to walk the distance.
 He came with his New Testament that he had buried in the jungle.

 On March 7, 2007, because of the gracious contributions of churches and believers in the states, we were able to give Pastor Banampona a new Bible.
-He will also be returning to his village this time with Bibles to give to others who had them stolen or destroyed during the war.
+He will also be returning to his village this time with boxes of Bibles to give to others whose Bibles were stolen or destroyed during the war.